GEO's 2022 National Conference

-- All conference participants, speakers, vendors and GEO staff will be required to present either proof of full vaccination for COVID-19, or a negative COVID-19 viral test result taken within 48 hours of the start of the conference, upon or prior to arrival at the conference venue.
+- All conference participants, speakers, vendors and GEO staff will be required to present proof of up-to-date vaccination for COVID-19 upon or prior to arrival at the conference venue.

 - Room layouts for conference sessions will be modified to allow for physical distancing and limited seating per table.

 - We will work with our host hotel, the Marriott Chicago Downtown Magnificent Mile, to ensure all conference rooms are cleaned and sanitized before and after breakout and general sessions.
 For more on Marriott’s COVID-19 protocols, you can review their website here.

 - Following CDC recommendations for large indoor gatherings, we will require all conference participants, speakers, vendors and GEO staff to wear a mask during the conference at all times (unless they have received an approved accommodation) except for when eating or drinking.

 - Attendees are encouraged to bring their own masks.
 GEO will provide masks for all conference attendees who need them.

 - You must follow all state and local requirements related to traveling during the pandemic.

 - By registering for the conference, all participants are agreeing to comply with GEO’s COVID-19 related policies.
 Anyone who refuses to follow GEO’s COVID-19 related policies will be required to leave the conference without a refund and may be denied admission to future conferences.